 - Do other people get to access the profile after removal?
-(In case of social network)
+(In the case of social networks)

 - Does the deactivation purge past data?

-- Is it possible to deactivate someone’s account by security leak?
+- Is it possible to deactivate someone’s account after a security leak?

 - Does the administrator or moderator have the privilege to deactivate others’ accounts?